Skip to content

 Reskilling programs enable organizations to leverage their existing talent while maximizing efficiency.
 Plus, when organizations invest in their employees’ growth, employee engagement improves.
 Reskilling also allows an organization to maintain an agile workforce, filled with people who are prepared to adapt their skills and abilities to meet industry needs.
 Effective training programs help employees grow their skill sets quickly and safely while empowering them to identify new areas of interest or further professional development opportunities.

-The term “reskilling” is sometimes used synonymously with “upskilling,” though each implies a different goal: where upskilling can help an employee make a move within their organization or enhance their skills in their existing role, reskilling can help an employee secure a promotion to a new role or prepare to move on to the next phase of their career.
+The term “reskilling” is sometimes used synonymously with “upskilling,” though each implies a different goal: where reskilling can help an employee make a move within their organization or enhance their skills in their existing role, upskilling can help an employee secure a promotion to a new role or prepare to move on to the next phase of their career.

 When employees have opportunities to reskill or upskill within their company, they are not the only ones who benefit.
 Effective reskilling and upskilling initiatives can: